 Make your audience aware of the circumstances and the requirements.
+Use an extempore style of speaking.

-2. Ensure your recommendation for a new or improved course of action is appropriate to you and your situation.
+- Ensure your recommendation for a new or improved course of action is appropriate to you and your situation.
 Plan your recommendation for audience acceptance.

-Use a structure that clearly shows the need for change, what change is required and how this might be achieved.

-3. Engage and hold the attention of your audience in your reading.
+Use a structure that clearly shows the need for change, what change is required and how this might be achieved. - 3.
+Engage and hold the attention of your audience in your reading.
 Show your intention to inform with clear pointing of key words and the development of ideas.